-Biologists use the word habitat to describe the physical places that wild creatures need in which to find food, rest, breed, and rear young.
+Biologists use the word habitat to describe a physical place that a wild creature needs in which to feed, rest, breed, and rear young.

-Woodcock need somewhat different habitats depending on the activities they're engaged in, the time of day, the time of year, and weather conditions.
+Scientific research has revealed that woodcock need somewhat different habitats depending on the activities they're engaged in, the time of day, the season of the year, and the weather.
 General descriptions of each important habitat type follow.
-For more detailed information, click on singing grounds, feeding areas, roosting areas, and nesting areas.
+(For more detailed information, see singing grounds, feeding areas, roosting areas, and nesting areas.)

 Courtship Areas